A/N: Warning for graphic violence.

 Roman slipped through the door, and Maebhe followed only far enough to peer around the corner.
 This really did keep getting stranger and stranger.
 The room the stairway opened up to looked like any other common room.
 Well-lit from narrow windows placed high up the walls and comfortable, with lush sofas, rows of bookshelves lining the walls, and…Maebhe blinked.
 And a coffee table full of half-assembled weapons.

-Roman wandered into the space, one foot placed carefully in front of the other, as if anything more careless would bring Unity’s wrath down on them.
+Roman wandered into the space, one foot placed carefully in front of the other, as if anything louder would bring Unity’s wrath down on them.
 He glanced back at Maebhe, and his eyes widened.
 “Maebhe!”

 She didn’t need the warning.
 She heard the swish of fabric moving behind her, felt something like fingertips brush the back of her shirt.
 Instead of turning, she dove forward on instinct, hitting the ground and rolling.
 Roman leaped over her as she did, and by the time she stumbled back to her feet, he was standing in the way of a man a man at least as tall as him and nearly twice his width.

 Maebhe didn’t know what her imagination had worked the inhabitants of these barracks up to look like, but it wasn’t this.
 The man was handsome, in a forgettable way, and normal, unassuming and plainly dressed.
-Then, he attacked.
+But then he attacked.
 Maebhe gasped at his speed, barely processing the attack until after Roman had successfully dodged, slipping out of the man’s range.
-The man moved faster than anyone Maebhe had ever seen, but somehow, Roman was faster.
+The man moved faster than anyone Maebhe had ever seen, but somehow, Roman had dodged.

 Maebhe knew little about fighting.
 She was a hunter, not a warrior, but Kieran had occasionally sparred with her, taught her basic self defense.
 This was nothing like that.
+These two were masterful.
 They were similarly trained, their movements the same, swift and efficient.
 The stranger relied heavily on size, Roman on speed.
-It was like they were engaged in a complex dance, and Maebhe couldn’t follow the steps.
+It was like they were engaged in a complex dance, and trying to follow the steps made Maebhe dizzy.

 They looked entirely black.

-Roman blocked the next series of hits.
+Roman stopped dodging after that.
+He blocked the next series of hits, then landed one of his own.
 They moved away from Maebhe again, Roman turning so she no longer had a clear view of his face.
 With a snarl, Roman caught the man with a heave kick, sending him flying back onto the table of weapons.
-It splintered under his weight and broke, and the man rolled out of Roman’s way before he could land another kick.
+It splintered under his weight and broke, and the man rolled out of Roman’s way before he could land another blow.

 When he got back to his feet, he reached for the gun at his hip.
 But Roman was there, knocking it away and sending it skittering across the floor.
 At this, Maebhe remembered the gun Ivey gave her and drew it, training it on the two men.
 After a moment, she lowered it again.
 They were moving too fast, dancing around each other in a flurry of swinging blows and hits.
 If she tried to shoot, she might hit Roman.